-More than anything, that is what this space is about — being, exploring, and reclaiming what it means to be fully human and live well — together.
+More than anything, that is what this space is about — being, exploring, and reclaiming what it means to be fully human — and most notably, wholly ourselves.

-Professionally I am a writer, speaker, and Public Health Strategist at the Harvard TH Chan School of Public Health’s Center for Health Communication.
-Most people know me from my mental health advocacy, TEDx talk, social media pages — Kate Speer, Wafflenugget, and Solidarity Stories — and five-year tenure running the internationally renowned storytelling company, The Dogist.
+Professionally, I am a writer, speaker, mental health advocate and Public Health Strategist at the Harvard TH Chan School of Public Health’s Center for Health Communication.
+Most people know me from my advocacy, TEDx talk, mental health pages — Kate Speer, Wafflenugget, and Solidarity Stories — and five-year tenure running the internationally renowned storytelling company, The Dogist.

-Here, we explore these questions in these forms:
+Here, we explore the perpetual duality of life and healing on earth in these forms:

 1. The free weekly newsletter